litmuschaos/litmus-e2e/portal-pipeline/TCID-EC2-Portal-GUI-User-Management.md

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test

-- Login as Admin, Goto the user-managements page.
+- (Already on Usermanagement tab).
 - Try creating a user by inputting full name and email only.

 #### &nbsp;&nbsp;&nbsp;Expected Output